 Finally, it’s important to remember that any changes in the RStudio online, on mybinder.org, will not be saved.
 In fact, the RStudio will be automatically shut down after 10 minutes of inactivity.
 Of course, the Binder can be updated.
-In fact, all we need to do is go back to our the repository, make changes, commit, and push back to GitHub.
+In fact, all we need to do is go back to our repository, make changes, commit, and push back to GitHub.

-Note, for Windows users please have a look at the how to use Git section in the tutorial on how to use Python and Binder.
+Note, for Windows users please have a look at the how-to-use Git section in the tutorial on how to use Python and Binder.
 In Windows, we can use Git Bash instead of a Linux terminal window.

-In this tutorial we have learned how to set up git, use GitHub together with Binder for Reproducible data visualization.
-Furthermore, we used ggplot2, ggmap and osmdata for the visualizing Google location data in RStudio.
-This RStudio online, a long with the GitHub repository we created, can be found online here.
+In this tutorial, we have learned how to set up git, use GitHub together with Binder for Reproducible data visualization.
+Furthermore, we used ggplot2, ggmap, and osmdata for the visualizing Google location data in RStudio.
+This RStudio online, along with the GitHub repository we created, can be found online here.